 What comes to mind when you think of a job interview?
 New opportunities and a chance to prove your worth?
-That’s what we should think of, however, most of us probably resonate more with sweaty palms and awkward laughter to pair with a long winded response to a simple ice breaker we took way too far.
-We’ve all done it, and most of us can joke about it, but that doesn’t erase that feeling of wanting to crawl under the covers and hide from humanity for a few days.
+That’s what we should think of, however, most of us probably resonate more with sweaty palms, awkward laughter and a long winded response to a simple ice breaker.
+We’ve all done it, and most of us can joke about it, but that doesn’t erase that awkward uneasy feeling.

-Most of the time, those kind of interviews are after you’ve been out of the “interviewing loop” for awhile.
-Whether you’re looking to change industries, change locations, reaching for a promotion, or fresh out of college, these five planning tactics will help curb common interview mistakes and hopefully assist with calming some of the nerves that come with the experience.
+Most of the time, those awkward interviews are after you’ve been out of the “interviewing loop” for awhile.
+Whether you’re looking to change industries, change locations, reaching for a promotion, or fresh out of college, these five planning tactics will help curb common interview mistakes and assist with calming some of the nerves that come with the experience.

 - Review your resume